jeetb2022/Expense_Report/README.md

 # Expense_Report
-A single page React website to manage and analyse your monthly or yearly expenses.
+A single page ReactJS website to manage and analyse your monthly or yearly expenses.